Introduction

 The method of assigning values, often numerical points, to each lead you generate for your company.

-Contacts are based on their stage in their decision journey, e.g., Subscriber, Lead, MQL, SQL, Customer, and Promoter.
+Contacts are based on the stage of their decision journey, e.g., Subscriber, Lead, MQL, SQL, Customer, and Evangelist.

 Lifecycle stages (Zooma's)